vinniefalco/LuaBridge/README.md

 Copyright (C) 2007, Nathan Reed <br>

 Portions from The Loki Library: <br>
-Copyright (c) 2001 by Andrei Alexandrescu
+Copyright (C) 2001 by Andrei Alexandrescu

 License: The [MIT License][2]